How to Export Data from TradingView (Strategy Trades & Chart Data)

 How do I export TradingView data to Excel or CSV?

-Why cannot I find the export button in TradingView?
+Why can't I find the export button in TradingView?

 Three common reasons: You may need a paid plan, you are looking in the wrong place (Strategy Tester export is in the Strategy Tester panel dropdown), or you do not have a strategy loaded on your chart.